TechnicalDC/tmux-pywal-theme/README.md

-# tmux-ayu-theme
+# tmux-pywal-theme
-A dark tmux color scheme for terminal that support [True Color](https://en.wikipedia.org/wiki/Color_depth#True_color_.2824-bit.29), based on [ayu.vim](https://github.com/joshdick/ayu.vim), which is inspired by [One Dark syntax theme](https://github.com/atom/one-dark-syntax) for the [Atom text editor](https://atom.io).
+A dark tmux color scheme for tmux

-## Why?

-> This is ayu version of onedark theme

-I wanted both neovim and tmux to share the same color scheme.

 ### Set Options